-To span calibrate the draft sensor connect a manometer to the end of the probe through a T-fitting.
+To span calibrate the draft sensor, connect a manometer to the end of the probe through a T-fitting.
 Leave one side of the 'T' open.
 Restrict the open side of the 'T' with a suitable valve.
-In the SPAN MENU, use the UP / DOWN keys to select a draft calibration of 10".
+In the SPAN MENU, use the UP / DOWN keys to select a draft calibration span value between 5" and 40".
 Press the ENTER key.
 The pump will be on and the display will read: